Associate Degree Nursing (ADN) FAQs

 Do I need a Social Security Number to apply to the program?

-No, we do not require a social security number, but you do need either a social security number or a taxpayer I.D. number in order to apply for licensure to the California Board of Registered Nursing.
+No, we do not require a social security number, but you do need either a social security number or a taxpayer I.D. number to apply for licensure to the California Board of Registered Nursing.
 One of our facilities also requires documentation of legal residency for students who are not citizens.

 Do I need a high school diploma?